qwangmsk/Melanoma-Detect/README.md

         melanoma?
 Anexploratory diagnostic accuracy study.
 Journal of the American Academy of Dermatology, 2024;90(5):1057-1059.

 (2) From the HAM10K dataset, a recent study randomly selected 500 dermoscopic images (PMID: 40117499, DOI: 10.2196/67551) to evaluate GPT-4T and GPT-4o.
 However, the study did not disclose the identifiers of the selected images.
 Following the description in that paper, we independently sampled 500 images from HAM10K to construct our test dataset.
-Given the independent sampling, the overlap between the two sets is expected to be minimal.
-To ensure reproducibility, we have made the identifiers of our 500 images publicly available on this site.
+Given the independent sampling, the overlap between the two sets is expected to be small.
+To ensure reproducibility, we share the identifiers of our 500 images through this site (in the file ham10k-500-image-ids.txt).

         Sattler SS, Chetla N, Chen M, et al. Evaluating the Diagnostic Accuracy of ChatGPT-4 Omni and ChatGPT-4 Turbo in Identifying Melanoma: Comparative